facebookresearch/ParlAI/parlai/mturk/README.md

 ### tasks/acute_eval/

-The current Mephisto-based version of the ACUTE-Eval crowdsourcing task can be found in [`parlai.crowdsourcing.tasks.acute_eval`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/acute_eval).
-The obsolete pre-Mephisto version of this task, can be restored by switching to the `acute_eval` tag of ParlAI:
+The current Mephisto-based version of the ACUTE-Eval task can be found in [`parlai.crowdsourcing.tasks.acute_eval`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/acute_eval).
+The obsolete pre-Mephisto version of this task can be restored by switching to the `acute_eval` tag of ParlAI:

 ```bash
 git checkout acute_eval